-Yeah, me too, Frank.
+Yeah.
+Me too, Frank.
 Only I don’t get paid for it.

 You’ve heard it all about “Milagro” before.
-How writers Spotnitz and Shiban came up with the idea for it after commiserating over the trials and tribulations of the creative life.
+How writers Spotnitz and Shiban came up with the idea after commiserating over the trials and tribulations of creative life.
 How the character of Padgett is really a stand-in for the writers on The X-Files, right down to his board full of index cards.

 I’m going to let smarter, more academically disciplined heads than I grapple with the more intellectual issues that “Milagro” raises – authorial intent, metafiction and the viewer as voyeur.
 That’s not why I’m here.
 I have a much more simplistic outlook on the “Milagro” message: Dana Scully is a friend of mine.

 “Au contraire,” you say, “Dana Scully doesn’t exist.”

 “Au contraire,” I mimic, “Dana Scully exists absolutely.”

 “There’s nothing wrong with my state of mental health.
 I like it here with my childhood friend.
 Here they come, those feelings again!”

 Dana Scully is real.
 She lives in my head.
 She probably lives in yours too.
 She gets around like that.

 You see, an idea is real.
 It’s an intangible reality that’s as real as any physical manifestation.
 Faith is real.
 Hope is real.
 Love is real.
 No one but of Karl Marx would call me crazy for believing that.
 But if I said that I would only believe Faith was real if it stood before me and I touched the proverbial scars in its hands, then I’d have earned my right to a padded cell.